jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from the beautiful statistical foundation pioneered by Thomas Bayes himself, back in the late 1700s, called **Baye's Theorem**:
 $$ P(A \mid B) = \frac{P(A) P(B \mid A)}{P(B)}$$

 This approach of modeling variables, both the priors & posteriors, as distributions have not been heavily explored & implemented back then due to high computational demands.
-However, our accelerating technological advancement has allowed Bayesians to pave themselves a vital role for data modelling approaches in modern days, especially in building neural network models.
+However, our accelerating technological advancement has allowed Bayesians to find themselves a vital role for data modelling approaches in modern days, especially in building neural network models.

-Without having to shed light much on the applications of such simple, yet powerful, concept, below are video links explaining the meaning & power of Bayesian Statistics.
+Though I can spend time writing in details on the applications of such simple, yet powerful, concept of Bayesian Statistics, there exist .
 I **highly encourage** checking them out even if you already know the mathematics, since it is not about just knowing what and how to use it, but when & why we are using it:

 - [Bayes Theorem](https://www.youtube.com/watch?v=HZGCoVF3YvM&t=528s&ab_channel=3Blue1Brown)  *by 3Blue1Brown*
 - [The Bayesian Trap](https://www.youtube.com/watch?v=R13BD8qKeTg&ab_channel=Veritasium) *by Veritasium*